almeyda/yii2-simple-pages/README.md

 2. create the new file `/views/themes/{your-theme}/common/pages/faq.php`;
 3. open the address `yourhost/faq`;

+### theme parameter

+Theme parameter could be varied to enable different themes for the views

 ## License

 Please take a look on the bundled [LICENSE.md](LICENSE.md) for details.